sirthias/swave/docs/src/paradox/usage/show-off/fibonacci.md

 @@snip [-]($test/FibonacciSpec.scala) { #unfold }

+Since the stream graph here does not include any stages that require asynchronous dispatch everything runs synchronously on the caller thread and the result future will be already completed when we get a hold of it.

 While this is a concise and efficient implementation the recursion required for the stream generation is hereby provided by the "unfolding" feature.
 As such it is "built-in" and not that interesting from a "show-off" perspective.